Sergeant major: Insignia

-The first official U.S. use of the term was in 1776, when a sergeant major was appointed to the headquarters of each infantry battalion (or regiment, the two designations being used interchangeably) of the Continental Army.
 The original insignia of rank was an epaulette, or strip, of red cloth sewn on each shoulder of the uniform coat.
-In the years between 1776 and 1851, the sergeant major rank insignia went through several changes until the "classic" pattern worn during the Civil War and throughout the Indian Wars was adopted.
+Between 1776 and 1851, the sergeant major rank insignia went through several changes until the "classic" pattern worn during the Civil War and throughout the Indian Wars was adopted.
 Generally, these styles included either staff non-commissioned officer (SNCO) epaulettes, chevrons, or a combination of both.
 (During this period, the rank insignia for the several SNCO ranks of sergeant major, quartermaster sergeant, drum major, and fife major were identical.)
 In 1821, SNCOs received a single yellow chevron, point up, above the elbow on each sleeve.
 (Company grade officers, including the new officer grade of "adjutant", ranking above captain and below major, and non-commissioned officers or NCOs, viz., sergeants and corporals, all received chevrons of various colors, materials, patterns, and placement as their insignia of rank.)
 In 1825, the sergeant major chevron insignia was changed to be identical to that of the adjutant, by adding an inverted arc below the chevron (very similar in design to the modern private first class insignia), although in a different color (yellow vice gold or silver) and material (worsted vice lace) than that of the officer rank.
 In 1832, SNCOs returned to a rank insignia denoted by elaborate epaulettes without the chevrons.
 All SNCOs and NCOs returned to having chevrons as their rank insignia in 1847, when a completely new system of insignia was introduced.
 This was the first implementation of the three chevrons over three arcs design (with the chevrons worn point-up) of the "traditional" sergeant major rank insignia.
 (The quartermaster finally received a distinctive rank insignia—three chevrons over three horizontal bars—and for the first time, the first sergeant, or orderly sergeant, received a distinctive rank insignia—three chevrons surmounting a lozenge.)

-Finally, in 1851, the Army inverted the SNCO and NCO insignia again to be point-down.
+In 1851, the Army inverted the SNCO and NCO insignia again to be point-down.
 The rank was in use by both the Union Army and the Confederate Army during the American Civil War.
 At that time, it was the highest enlisted rank, being just above quartermaster sergeant.
 The same rank insignia, three point-down chevrons under three arcs, was used by both armies.
 Both armies varied the color of the stripes by assigning red for artillery, yellow for cavalry, and blue for infantry.
 Some Confederate militia units varied these colors even farther and had other colors, including black stripes, for various units.